Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 "ConnectionStrings:DefaultConnection":"Server={Server Name};Initial Catalog={Database Name};Persist Security Info=False;User ID={DB User Name};Password={your_password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30";
 ```

-- Then we use that connection in Data/ Context Database connection file, or in Program.cs file -->
+- Then we use that connection in Data/ Context Database connection file, or in Program.cs file (depends where do do you want to connect to the DB)-->

 ```C#
 if(builder.Environment.IsDevelopment())